What Can I Eat on The Carnivore Diet

 - Then test coffee/tea

-After completing Level 3 if you try adding back in pork and notice ill symptoms, keep it out of your regular diet.
+If you try adding back in pork and notice ill symptoms, keep it out of your regular diet.
 If you test back in dairy, like cheese, and notice bloating – cut it.
 But you may try adding eggs back in, and you feel good with them and like having them as a side.
 Keep them.
 You may try having your morning coffee again, and enjoy it and feel great with it.
 Add it back in.
 Personalize your plan.

 Beyond the Carnivore Diet “Experiment”